 Perform routine lab maintenance duties, such as preparing stock reagents solutions, maintain general laboratory equipment, autoclaving material, maintaining inventories, etc.

-A Bachelor's degree in a field of Biology, Biochemistry, Chemical Biology, or Chemistry is necessary.
+A Bachelor's degree in the field of Biology, Biochemistry, Chemical Biology, or Chemistry is necessary .

-Experience with basic molecular biology and biochemistry techniques (PCR, Western blotting, immunoprecipitation), and ability to perform basic lab calculations (buffer concentrations, dilutions, etc.) is necessary.
+Experience with basic molecular biology and biochemistry techniques (PCR, Western blotting, immunoprecipitation), and the ability to perform basic lab calculations (buffer concentrations, dilutions, etc.) is required.

-Strong communication skills, attention to detail, and organization is necessary.
+Strong communication skills, attention to detail, and organization are required .

 About Vanderbilt University

 Vanderbilt University is a center for scholarly research, informed and creative teaching, and service to the community and society at large.
 Vanderbilt will uphold the highest standards and be a leader in the quest for new knowledge through scholarship, the dissemination of knowledge through teaching and outreach, and the creative experimentation of ideas and concepts.
 In pursuit of these goals, Vanderbilt values most highly intellectual freedom that supports open inquiry, equality, compassion, and excellence in all endeavors.